antoinechalifour/talkie.lol/README.md

 This app is a side-project for experimenting with WebRTC.
 I am planning on integrating as many features as possible, such as :

-- audio sharing
+- audio sharing ✅
-- video sharing
+- video sharing ✅
-- screen sharing
+- screen sharing ✅
+- picture in picture ✅
+- select media input sources ✅
 - filters on videos
 - volume controls
 - ... and so on